Pandinosaurus/python-visual-odometry/README.md

 - What is the focus maximization framework and how does it work?
 What is its advantage compared with the generative model?
 - How can we get color events?

+By the way, I am an [AI Engineer from Zurich](https://joelbarmettler.xyz/) and do [AI research](https://joelbarmettler.xyz/research/), [AI Keynote Speeches](https://joelbarmettler.xyz/auftritte/) and [AI Webinars](https://joelbarmettler.xyz/auftritte/webinar-2024-rewind-2025-ausblick/) in Zurich, Switzerland!
+I also have an [AI Podcast in swiss german](https://joelbarmettler.xyz/podcast/)!